dentarg/auth0-blog/_posts/2017-01-07-how-to-manage-javascript-fatigue.markdown

 ---
 layout: post
 title: "How to Manage JavaScript Fatigue"
-description: "Many developers are overwhelmed by the proliferation of modern JS.
+description: "Many developers are overwhelmed by the rapidly expanding ecosystem of modern JavaScript.
 Learn how to manage and mitigate JS fatigue."
 date: 2017-01-07 8:30
 category: Growth, Generic
 banner: